At the Hector Berlioz Museum

 But what happened to the quantities of personal letters addressed to Berlioz throughout his life?
 It is known that he destroyed the letters written to him by Estelle Fornier, but with reluctance and at her express demand (CG no. 3104, a letter to her of 26 February 1866).
 Only one of her letters to Berlioz has survived, dating from 12 June 1868, to which he replied immediately (CG nos.
 3362 and 3363).
 It is also known that he did preserve a large number of letters he received from his son Louis (nearly 80 of them are to be found in the first 8 volumes of CG).
 It is consequently hard to picture Berlioz destroying of his own volition numerous letters of persons who were dear to him, such as his sister Adèle about whom he writes so affectionately in his Mémoires (beginning of chapter 58, and in the Voyage en Dauphiné), or his nieces Joséphine Chapot and Nancy Suat who were alive and to whom he was still writing in July 1868; but none of their letters to him has survived.

-On the other hand it is a fact that a number of letters addressed to Berlioz have survived: there are in all just over 400 of them in the 8 published volumes of his correspondence.
-If one looks merely at the last two active years of Berlioz’s life in his published correspondence, one finds for 1867, besides the letters on the death of Louis, CG nos.
+On the other hand it is a fact that a number of letters addressed to Berlioz have survived: there are in all just over 400 of them in the 8 volumes of the Correspondance générale.
+If one looks merely at the last two active years of Berlioz’s life in the Correspondance générale, one finds for 1867, besides the letters on the death of Louis, CG nos.
 3127, 3235, 3243, 3246, 3273, 3297, 3298, 3317, 3323; for 1868, see CG nos.
 3325, 3333, 3336, 3339 [from Camille Pal], 3340, 3362 [Estelle Fornier’s letter], 3364, 3374, 3375.
 To this should be added the two letters of Camille Pal which are published here, and which were presumably returned to the Pal family after the death of Berlioz (2011.02.294 and 295).
 If a large-scale destruction of letters did take place, how should it be explained, and how are the omissions to be accounted for, given that most of the letters from his family have disappeared?
 This is a troubling question that deserves further investigation.

 The Hector Berlioz Website was created by Monir Tayeb